wicked-rainman/DAPL/docs/ASN_UPDATE_HOWTO.md

 Rather than this file containing IP addresses, Start and end integers are recorded in order to make lookups quicker.
 This note describes a way of keeping this file up to date:

-1. For any given IP address, the CIDR notation can be obtained through Internet searches (E.G, using Hurrican Electric).
+1. For any given IP address, the CIDR notation and ASN can be obtained through Internet searches (E.G, using Hurrican Electric).
-Given a CIDR.
-Fir example, IP 54.230.8.34 has a network mask of /22.
-Using cidr2ip:
+For example, IP 54.230.8.34 has a network mask of /22. and an ASN of AS16509 Using cidr2ip:

     cidr2ip 54.230.8.34
-    returns -
+    returns
     54.230.8.0 54.230.11.255

-which is the start and end IP address for this network range
+which is the start and end IP address for this network range.

+2. Take the two IP addresses returned by cidr2ip, and past them into the command: ip2int 54.230.8.0 54.230.11.255 which returns
+    921044992 921046015

+3. Records in asn.csv are stored in numeric order, so find the gap in which this fits